EFP18/FirstPortfolio/README.md

 I also added my challenge 1, code-refactor, in the list of my applications, with a link to it.

 The contact me section has a mailto link so that someone can contact me directly from the website.

+The page is responsive and accessible, uses background images.